eu-ge-ne/enrouter-docs/apps/web/src/app/docs/routes/content.md

   - [\_content.tsx](/docs/routes/_content) - route's content.
   - [\_void.tsx](/docs/routes/_content) - content, rendered in "not found" case.

-Route's content is always nested and wrapped recursively in parent content.
+Route's content is nested and wrapped recursively in parent content.

 For example, this folder layout: